datagucc/WLED-Controler/README.md

 - Python module: `requests` (already included in TD or install manually)
 - Local network access to WLED device
 - Ensure HTTP control is enabled in WLED (enabled by default)

+##  Features

+-  Live color control via UDP (support for up to 3 different colors).
+-  Effects, speed, intensity, brightness updated through HTTP POST.
+-  Mapping of favorite effect into 8 int parameters, in order to be used in a midi controler.
+-  Deadzone and rate limiting prevent unnecessary overload.
+-  Fully modular and ready to integrate into your projects.
+-  Fully controllable from external devices like a MIDI controller.

 ##  Component Overview